iuliadmtru/Argus.jl/README.md

 ```

 After this, the rule's placeholders are bound and it wouldn't match
 again.
-(I need to fix this.)
-So we need to create the rule again to
+So we need to create the rule again to test it with some other
-test it with some other source code.
-This time we will load it in a
+source code.
+This time we will load it in a group.
-group.

 ```julia
 julia> test_src_no_match = """